gswan/axtparts/README.md

 These versions are currently used/tested but it is also likely to work with other versions as well.
 Care has been taken not to unnecessarily depend on external packages or features.

-* PHP: Versions 5.5, 7 and 8 are currently in use with the application.
+* PHP: Versions 5.5, 7 and 8 with MySQLi are currently in use with the application.
 * MySQL: MySQL or MariaDB current versions (MySQL-15) are in use.
 * Apache: 2.4